 1. The guilt is intense

-The pain of being the other woman is no small thing, and guilt is the biggest component of that.
 “One of the biggest psychological effects of being the other woman is the intense feeling of guilt,” says Sushma.
 “If you are a sensitive and emotional person, being guilt-tripped into believing that you are solely responsible for breaking up a marriage can have a deep impact on you.”

 The guilt will never actually allow you to enjoy the romantic firsts in a relationship the way they’re meant to be.
-There will always be that niggling feeling that society, your friends, and family will never accept the relationship fully, even if they support you.
-Plus, you will want to remain in denial of the impact your affair is going to have on the wife or the family, which can subconsciously add to the guilt.
+There will always be that nagging feeling that the society, your friends, and family will never accept the relationship fully, even if they support you.
+Plus, you will want to remain in denial of the impact your long-term affair is going to have on the wife or the family, which can subconsciously add to the guilt.

 2. The mind games can and will tire you